lonycell/grafana.v7/docs/sources/installation/configuration.md

 ## [tracing.jaeger]

-Configure Grafana's Jaeger client for distributed tracing.
+Configure ThingSPIN's Jaeger client for distributed tracing.

 You can also use the standard `JAEGER_*` environment variables to configure Jaeger.
 See the table at the end of https://www.jaegertracing.io/docs/1.16/client-features/